WILLIAMSPORT — A State College woman who drove an unmarked state police cruiser while her hands were cuffed behind her back is headed to state prison.

 She slid over the console, locked the doors and drove off still handcuffed.
 Another trooper, who was following in the truck, pursued her and the chase ended in suburban Loyalsock Township.

-Charges to which Germello pleaded guilty in that case were fleeing apprehension, escape, resisting arrest and possession of heroin.
+Germello pleaded guilty in that case to fleeing apprehension, escape, resisting arrest and possession of heroin.

-Police said they found 10 bags of heroin, 10 empty bags, six hypodermic needles and a plastic container with heroin residue in her purse.
+Police said they found in her purse 10 bags of heroin, 10 empty bags, six hypodermic needles and a plastic container with heroin residue.

-Germello also pleaded guilty to charges in four other 2013 cases.
-These counts included writing a bad check, attempted prostitution, possession with intent to deliver heroin, possession of heroin and retail theft.
+Germello also pleaded guilty to charges in four other 2013 cases, including counts of writing a bad check, attempted prostitution, possession with intent to deliver heroin, possession of heroin and retail theft.